Agent Skills: 1Password CLI

 op signin

-If item not found, verify:
+If an item is not found, verify:

 1. Item exists in 1Password